siddhartha-gadgil/DeptWeb/_auto-seminars/2013/2013-2-12-prof-krishna-maddaly-imsc.md

 speaker: "Prof Krishna Maddaly IMSc, Chennai"
 title: "About the density of states in Random Operators"
 time: "3:15 pm- 4:15 pm"
-time: "Department of Mathematics, LH-III"
+venue: "Department of Mathematics, LH-III"
 ---